Kuuga4/AI_Doll/README.md

 This audio is used for:
 - Playing a prompt audio after face recognition succeeds.
-- Serving as the 'speaker_wav' reference for XTTS voice cloning.
+- Serving as the `speaker_wav` reference for XTTS voice cloning.

-## 5.3 RAG and Model Configuration in 'src/query.py'
+## 5.3 RAG and Model Configuration in `src/query.py`

 - Vector database directory: `src/chroma`
 - Embedding：`OllamaEmbeddings(model="nomic-embed-text")`